pluemthnn/ITCS209_OOP/Project00/README.md

 # Introduction:

 Implementing an automated routine to do things for you is a fundamental application of programming.
-The ability to speak programming languages fluently allows you to communicate with computers in order to develop a wide range of useful, intelligent applications.
-In this project, you will implement a simple calculator, Kalculator, which supports the following calculation
+The ability to speak programming languages fluently allows you to communicate with computers<br>
+in order to develop a wide range of useful, intelligent applications.
+In this project,<br>
+you will implement a simple calculator, Kalculator, which supports the following calculation

 ## functions:
 > - Kalculator(): The constructor to initialize a Kalculator object.